Kaigan Line

-The Kaigan Line (海岸線, Kaigan-sen), also known as the "Yumekamome" (夢かもめ), is one of two lines of the Kobe Municipal Subway.
+The Kaigan Line (海岸線, Kaigan-sen), also known as the "Yumekamome" (夢かもめ), is one of three lines of the Kobe Municipal Subway.
 Trains of the line are propelled by linear motors.
 This is the third linear motor rapid transit line to be built in Japan.

 History

 Construction of the line began in 1994 but was interrupted by the Great Hanshin earthquake which hit Kobe in 1995.
 Despite the cross section of the tunnels being smaller compared to a conventional subway tunnel, there was still a substantial amount of construction happening at surface level.

 After being scheduled for a 1999 opening, revenue service began in 2001.

 Since opening, ridership numbers have stagnated.
-The projected ridership within 2001 was estimated to be 80,000 boardings, the actual boardings recorded were just over 34,000 in that year.
+While the projected ridership within 2001 was estimated to be 80,000 boardings, the actual boardings recorded were just over 34,000 in that year.
 The goal of 50,000 boardings by 2020 was also not achieved.
-As a result, the line has accumulated a deficit of over over 20 years of operation as of 2021.
+As a result, the line has accumulated a deficit of over over its first 20 years of operation.